RaphaelDeLaGhetto/whatdandoes.info/source/partner/index.md

 </a>
 -->

-Tax receipts are issued for gifts of $25 or more
+Tax receipts are issued for gifts of $25 or more.